freeCodeCamp/guide/src/pages/articles/certificates/style-multiple-elements-with-a-css-class/index.md

 ---
-title: Style Multiple Elements with A CSS Class
+title: Style Multiple Elements with a CSS Class
 ---
 You can attach classes to HTML elements by using `class="your-class-here"` within the relevant element's opening tag.